Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 You feel restless, on edge, or uneasy for no clear reason.

-You might even think:
+You might even catch yourself thinking:

-“I don’t have a reason to feel this way.
-So why do I?”
+“I don’t have a reason to feel this way… so why do I?”

 One of the most confusing things about anxiety is that it often doesn’t match what’s happening around you.